pierpaolo28/Epidemics-Modelling/README.md

 ## About The Project

 Interactive Epidemics Modelling dashboard created using Streamlit and deployed on an Amazon Web Services (AWS) EC2 Linux Instance.
 In this dashboard, has been used COVID-19 as example case study (in order to provide a practical demonstration) but by changing the modelling parameters (eg. SIR model), parts of this dashboard toolkit can be used also to model many other types of epidemics in general.

 ![](dist/epid.jpg)

-This dashboard is currently available live at [this link.](http://3.22.240.181:8501)
+This dashboard is currently available live at [this link](http://3.22.240.181:8501) (the dashboard might not be anymore publicly available online after May 2020).

 ## Getting Started

 This dashboard was created using `Python 3.6`.
-To run the code locally, start by installing PyTorch as per the [docs](https://pytorch.org/get-started/locally/).
+To run the code locally, start by installing PyTorch as per the [docs](https://pytorch.org/get-started/locally/) (PyTorch installation is just required if you want to run all the Jupyter Notebooks, not the web application).
 Then run in terminal the commands below:

 ```bash
 # Clone the repository.